fgaz/nix-bubblewrap/README.md

 ## Alternatives

-Using `writeReferencesToFile`, the same can be made to work entirely within nix, without needing an external program such as this one.
+Using `writeReferencesToFile` or `closureInfo` from nixpkgs, the same can be made to work entirely within nix, without needing an external program such as this one.
 Why does this tool exist then?
 Because when only using `writeReferencesToFile` at build time, wrappers of programs that need access to resources such as `/etc/ssl` would need to have